 A business email compromise (BEC) is a type of attack that targets enterprises, government, and non-government bodies to defraud by impersonating a trusted source, employees, board, and executive members.

 Often attackers disguise themselves as an authentic supplier by sending invoices for urgent fund payment, sometimes as a CEO of the company and sometimes acting as a legitimate lawsuit following the track of valid fund payment requests.
-The main motive of hackers in this type of attack is to gain money by installing malware or exchange critical information through spoofed email and using social engineering attack techniques.
+The main motive of hackers in this type of attack is to gain money by installing malware or exchange critical information through spoofed email and using social engineering attacks and hacking techniques.

 Prevention of BEC attacks requires the appropriate verification and authentication of the legitimate user asking for information and user education involving cyber threats and awareness culture without exceptions.
 It should also be extended towards supply chain contacts.

 The two most used social engineering scams for business email compromise attacks are spear-phishing and whaling attacks that most organisations and employees fall into.

 Spear Phishing: Where the typical phishing attacks target most of the organisation’s employees and individuals in bulk email capacity, spear phishing is the opposite.
 An attacker targets specific people or groups to increase their chances of success with a specific target and purpose.

 This phishing attack has well-written email content with a high familiarity tone, ensuring urgency and reliability.
 Simultaneously, with well-crafted malicious code in the form of an email attachment or link to fool the receiver as a legitimate source to extract data, gain a foothold onto the system or transfer the money.

 Whaling Phishing: In a whaling attack, the attackers have more prominent targets for their malicious activity, such as executives or CXOs (CEO, CFO and board members).